If you ask a lawyer a question about your legal situation, their response

 On the other hand, I have also represented a child support client where

-it look us until the day before a trial to settle the case and work out
+it took us until the day before a trial to settle the case and work out

 a plan that would avoid a costly lawsuit.
-Indeed, preparing for a full
+Indeed, preparing for a full-fledged

-fledged trial and then appearing in court will be the most costly aspect
+trial and then appearing in court will be the most costly aspect of your

-of your enforcement case if it comes to that.
-If you can avoid a trial
+enforcement case if it comes to that.
+If you can avoid a trial it is typically

-it is typically for the best due to the costs and risks associated with
+for the best due to the costs and risks associated with this final step.

 Additional questions about the costs of a child support enforcement case?